We will use the Design Cycle to explore the causes and consequences of internal migration in a country of your choice.

 - You should all contribute your research to the discussion.
 You can repost the discoveries on the boards with connections made clear as your discussion progresses.

-Define the Problem GLOBAL CONTEXT EXPLORATION
+Define the Problem GLOBAL CONTEXT Fairness and Development

 In your group of 3 you need to decide who is person A, B and C.

+ATL Skill: Communication.
 You will now interview each other.
 One person will write down everything that is said without interrupting the speakers.